nPHYN1T3/m0dw3rks-Icons/README.md

 CC BY-NC-ND 4.0

 <h1>Installation</h1>
-Unzip / Decompress to either ~/.local/share/icons or /usr/share/icons for system wide use.
+Unzip / Decompress or clone the git to either ~/.local/share/icons or /usr/share/icons for system wide use.
 You may want to alter the index.theme file and set the Inherits value to your preferred fallback icon set to fill in potential gaps.